Staff Council Elections

 EEOC categories are established based on our job analysis and the descriptions provided to us by the federal government (EEOC).
 After reviewing the job duties and responsibilities, Human Resources determines which EEOC category is the best fit.

-Our bylaws require that we have two (2) members in each of the following EEOC categories:
+Our bylaws require that we have representation in each of the following EEOC categories:

 - Administrative: (Officials and Administrators) Occupations in which employees set broad policies, exercise overall responsibility for execution of these policies, or direct individual departments or special phases of the agency's operations, or provide specialized consultation on a regional, district, or area basis.
 Includes department heads, directors, deputy directors, controllers, etc.